alrudolph/dagster_fmt/README.md

 Create an execution function and have `dagster_fmt` fill out the decorator arguments.

-> Disclaimer: This project is not affiliated with Elementl or Dagster.
+> Disclaimer: This project is not affiliated with Dagster.

 ## Example